About the Pathway Groups

-Coventry City Council is committed to playing its part in the drive to zero carbon while making sure the most vulnerable and at risk from climate change are engaged and supported, and that the opportunities for the green industrial revolution with all the jobs and economic benefits it brings are maximised.
-Over the last ten years, we have delivered a range of projects and activities to help reduce carbon emissions.
-This includes creating solar farms, improving the energy efficiency of public buildings, and pioneering ground-breaking, low-carbon transport like the Coventry Very Light Rail.
-This new strategy, which will remain under review to ensure it is a living, responsive document, sets out what we will be doing to help mitigate climate change and build local resilience to the impacts.
+Coventry City Council is committed to playing its part in the drive to tackle the causes and consequences of climate change while making sure the most vulnerable and at risk from climate change are engaged and supported, and that the opportunities for the green industrial revolution with all the jobs and economic benefits it brings are maximised.
+Over the last fifteen years, we have delivered a range of projects and activities to help tackle climate change, including generating more clean energy on our public buildings, helping our residents improve the energy efficiency of their homes to lower bill and create warmer homes, securing the first all-electric bus fleet in the country and creating a network of safe cycle routes.
+The Climate Change Strategy (2024-2030) will remain under review to ensure it is a living, responsive document, sets out what we will be doing to help tackle climate change and build local resilience to the impacts.
 We have set up a Climate Change Board made up of senior representatives from local charities, businesses and public agencies who are working together to find solutions to the challenges alongside creating opportunities for boosting jobs and the local economy.

 Climate change